Doesnt work on a 2012 Rock Warrior

 Part did not fit.
 But crutchfield customer service was very prompt and gave no hassles to return the item.

 Cons: Did not fit

 USB Adapter Harness: The AX-TOYUSB-2 lets you retain the factory USB port in select 2010-up Toyota vehicles when replacing the factory radio with an aftermarket head unit that features a rear USB input.
-Please consult Crutchfield's Outfit My Car to see if your vehicle is compatible.

 Note: Additional kit and harness will be necessary to replace your Toyota factory radio with an aftermarket receiver.

 CarPlay & Android Auto Incompatibility: The AX-TOYUSB-2 is not compatible with CarPlay or Android Auto.

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.

 I chose this because I wanted to maintain a clean factory appearance with my vehicle. [ Nathan May 12, 2016 ]